pagkly/Zed/Investopedia3/The Ins and Outs of Service Charges.md

 ### Residential Property

 Renting or leasing certain types of residential properties may have a service charge affixed to the monthly rent.
-For example, the tenant of a [condo](https://www.investopedia.com/terms/c/condominium.asp) unit may be required to pay a condo fee on top of the rent.
+For example, the tenant of a [[condo]](https://www.investopedia.com/terms/c/condominium.asp) unit may be required to pay a condo fee on top of the rent.
 The condo fee is a service charge for general cleaning and maintenance of the building.

-Online rental platforms that link renters to property owners such as [Airbnb](https://www.investopedia.com/articles/personal-finance/032814/pros-and-cons-using-airbnb.asp) have service charges to cover the payment fees associated with the reservation.
+Online rental platforms that link renters to property owners such as [[Airbnb]](https://www.investopedia.com/articles/personal-finance/032814/pros-and-cons-using-airbnb.asp) have service charges to cover the payment fees associated with the reservation.
 The service charge is usually calculated as a percentage of the subtotal and applies to renters and owners.

 ## Service Charges Versus Tips

-According to the Internal Revenue Service (IRS), there is a big [difference between service charges and tips](https://www.irs.gov/newsroom/employer-reminder-reporting-tips-versus-service-charges-key-differences-between-categories-affect-employees-tax-reporting).
+According to the Internal Revenue Service (IRS), there is a big [[difference between service charges and tips]](https://www.irs.gov/newsroom/employer-reminder-reporting-tips-versus-service-charges-key-differences-between-categories-affect-employees-tax-reporting).
 An amount imposed on the customer including automatic gratuities added to the bill is considered a service charge.
 The IRS classifies the following as service charges: banquet event fees, automatic gratuities added for large parties at restaurants and other dining facilities, hotel room charges, bottle charges, and cruise trip package fees.

 Employers are required to report service charges to the IRS in the same fashion as other wages.